Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Introduction

 \section{Introduction}

-Landslide susceptibility, which evaluates the likelihood of landslide occurrence, is useful for potential disaster recognition and prevention, land-use planning, and regional decision \citep{reichenbach2018review, ray2010landslide}.
-There are two ways to assess landslide susceptibility: handcrafted-feature-based and data-driven methods.
-Handcrafted features \citep{van2003use} are artificially designed with expert knowledge according to the landslide-inducing environment within the target region.
+Landslide susceptibility evaluates the likelihood of landslide occurrence, is useful for potential disaster recognition and prevention, land-use planning, and regional decision \citep{reichenbach2018review, ray2010landslide}.
+Considering whether to involve the landslide mechanism, the landslide susceptibility prediction methods are classified into handcrafted-feature-based and data-driven approaches.
+Handcrafted features \citep{van2003use} are artificially designed using expert knowledge associated with a complex mechanism of landslide causes.
 Data-driven methods \citep{merghadi2020machine} collect samples from geographic spatial data and train their models to predict landslide susceptibility.
-Data-driven methods \citep{huang2018review, zhu2021depth, van2020spatially, pham2019landslide, zhu2020map, merghadi2018landslide, sung2018learning, zhu2021structure} gradually spring up in part because of the access to masses of thematic information benefited by the development of remote sensing technologies, and in part because of the method's automaticity in exploring innate causative aspects of a landslide from data analysis, instead of labor intending to design an exclusive model according to a given scenario with specific landslide mechanisms.
+These methods \citep{huang2018review, zhu2021depth, van2020spatially, pham2019landslide, zhu2020map, merghadi2018landslide, ge2021target} gradually spring up in part because of the access to masses of thematic information benefited by the development of remote sensing technologies, and in part because of the deep learning method's automaticity in exploring innate causative aspects of a landslide from data analysis.